AlexandreBelling/go-boojum/README.md

 The main difference with boojum is the PCD takes assignment only for a predetermined set of programs.
 This is because the verifier of the circuit wants to know what is being verified and to be sure that the PCD doesn't contains rogue proofs for an unrelated circuits.

 Here, we are not interested in what the proof contains but rather in if they are valid.
-Our goal is to convert a batch of proof for any* circuits into a single one.
+Our goal here is to convert a batch of proof for any* circuits into a single one.
 Additionally, PCDs works in a sequentials way while we use a hierarchical structure here.

 ![PCD circuit](./docs/tree_of_proof.png)